victor871129/hugodep/Readme.md

 ## Usage

+This tool requires *node.js*.
 If you want faster results use an SSD and deactivate any file monitor.
 Its preferred to be run overnight.

+Set `--use-npm` argument for utilizing *npm* instead of the faster *yarn*.

 Take into account what package.json scripts you pass to run, because if you forget to pass any critical script you are going to get inaccurate results.

-Set `--use-npm` argument for utilizing *npm* instead of the faster *yarn*.

 This example uses [npx](https://nodejs.dev/learn/the-npx-nodejs-package-runner) and analyzes the dependencies running only the script **build** and only the script **test**:

 ```
 npx hugodep --run build --run test
 ```

 ## Package.json scripts

 The package.json scripts should have a finish, i.e., scripts should not be on watch mode.
 For example, with [create-react-app](https://create-react-app.dev/docs/running-tests/#command-line-interface) modify the **test** script as: